ShHasanzadeh/IOT_Technology/README.md

-## IOT_Technology
+# IOT_Technology
-## IOT_Rodmap
+# IOT_Rodmap

-# To become an IoT Developer ✔️
+## To become an IoT Developer ✔️
 This post to 2 road ways :

+.
 Embedded IoT Developer 🧑‍💻
+.
 IoT Application Developer 🧑‍💻

 The Way the road maps are structured are as follows:

-Programming Languages
+>> Programming Languages
 Concepts
 Tools
 Embedded IoT Developer